Trainbow

-Trainbow is the nickname that is given to the LGBT marketing concept by train operating companies, initially in the United Kingdom, to cover their trains and carriages in rainbows or pride flags.
+Trainbow is the nickname that is given to the LGBT marketing concept by train operating companies, initially in the United Kingdom, of covering their trains and carriages in rainbows or pride flags.
 The word is a portmanteau of the words "train" and "rainbow".

 History

-The trainbow was started by Transport for London in June 2015 by decorating two DLR B92 trains for Pride in London, after previously doing it on a Routemaster bus and a London taxi under the phase "Ride with Pride".
+The trainbow was started by Transport for London in June 2015 by decorating two DLR B92 trains for Pride in London, after previously doing it on a Routemaster bus and a London taxi under the phrase "Ride with Pride".
 After the success of the interest in rainbow-decorated light rail carriages, other train operating companies started decorating trains in rainbow colours and LGBT symbols, notably starting in 2018.
-Later, the hashtag #trainbow came out on Twitter as a reference to these rainbow coloured trains.
+Later, the hashtag #trainbow came out on Twitter as a reference to these rainbow-coloured trains.